Companies listed on the Australian Securities Exchange (ASX) report their earnings at least twice a year.

 You can follow daily coverage during reporting season with CommSec.

 Things to consider: This article is intended to provide general information of an educational nature only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.
 Investors should consult a range of resources, and if necessary, seek professional advice, before making investment decisions in regard to their objectives, financial and taxation situations and needs because these have not been taken into account.
 Any securities or prices used in the examples given are for illustrative purposes only and should not be considered as a recommendation to buy, sell or hold.
 Past performance is not indicative of future performance.
 Commonwealth Securities Limited ABN 60 067 254 399 AFSL 238814 (CommSec) is a wholly owned but non-guaranteed subsidiary of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL 234945 and a Participant of the ASX Group and Chi-X Australia.
-The commentary provided from external companies that are not a member of the Commonwealth Bank of Australia Group of Companies (the CBA Group), including but not limited to Bennelong Funds Management, does not represent an endorsement, recommendation, guarantee or advice in regard to any matter.
-Neither Commonwealth Securities Limited nor members of the CBA Group accept any liability for losses or damage arising from any reliance on external companies and their products, services and material.
+Commonwealth Securities Limited and/or members of the CBA Group do not accept any liability for losses or damage arising from any reliance on this information.